-(i) NOTE: Accessing some of the features on the iDRAC Settings Utility requires the iDRAC Enterprise License upgrade.
+1 NOTE: Accessing some of the features on the iDRAC Settings Utility requires the iDRAC Enterprise License upgrade.

-For more information on using iDRAC, see iDRAC User's Guide available at www.dell.com/idracmanuals.
+For more information on using iDRAC, see $\it iDRAC$ User's Guide available at www.dell.com/idracmanuals .

 Entering the iDRAC settings utility